Developed from technology for the detection of landmines.

 Originally based on technology for the detection of buried landmines, the early application to breast imaging was spun-out from the University of Bristol as Micrima in 2006.
-The company founders, Roy Johnson, Executive Chairman, Professor Alan Preece and Professor Ian Craddock recognising the impact that such a technology could potentially have on breast cancer detection and mortality rates.
+The company founders, Roy Johnson, Executive Chairman, Professor Alan Preece and Professor Ian Craddock recognised the impact that such a technology could potentially have on breast cancer detection and mortality rates.
 The company continued to fund work at the University until 2013, when the reduced technology risk justified the investment into establishing and growing the physical company.

-During 2013, the prototype MARIA™ system was deployed in clinical trials at Frenchay and Southmead Hospitals in Bristol.
+During 2013, the prototype MARIA system was deployed in clinical trials at Frenchay and Southmead Hospitals in Bristol.
 The successful results from these early trials led to European regulatory approval, via the attainment of CE marking in 2015.
-Our Chief Technology Officer, Dr Peter Bannister was also appointed at this time.
+Our first Chief Technology Officer, Dr Peter Bannister was also appointed at this time.

 2016 also saw the appointment of Elizabeth Blake as Marketing Manager as the company commenced the build of its commercial team.
 Later that year, a move to new premises in Bristol was completed in order to accommodate the growing operation.

 The company has now transitioned to the early commercialisation phase via the controlled launch of the MARIA system to the early adopter market.
 Dialogue with various corporate interests has continued to grow as the wider market has gained knowledge of the emerging MARIA product.